-Chichibu city surrounded by mountains, such as Mt.
-Buko with most of its natural areas a designated natural park.
-And also, it is a home to a swath of rich heritage including many ancient shrines and temples.
-The three major shinto shrines in Chichibu are between 1,800 and 2,000 years old.
+Chichibu city, home Mt.
+Buko, is not far from Tokyo, but offers stunning natural parks and a swath of rich heritage including many ancient shrines and temples.
+In fact, the three major shinto shrines in Chichibu are between 1,800 and 2,000 years old.
 The 34 temple Buddhist Pilgrimage to Kannon, the Goddess of Mercy was inaugurated in the 13th century, but the earliest temples date back to the 8th century when Buddhism was first introduced to Japan.
-Experiencing Japanese culture and tradition through pilgrimage in the Chichibu.
+Experiencing Japanese culture and tradition through pilgrimage is one of the greatest Chichibu activities.

-This magnificent shrine with an elevation of 1,102m has many unique features.
+This magnificent shrine, with an elevation of 1,102m, tops all the Chichibu activities.
+In addition, Mitsumine Shrine boasts many unique features.
 For starters, it’s said to have been found by Yamato Takeru no Mikoto, a semi-mythological folk hero who may have been the son of the Emperor around the year 150.
-This shrine has many historical buildings, such as the Haiden (a hall of worship) decorated with richly colored carvings, the Zuishin-mon (gate with guardians) and the Yohaiden (a space for worship).
+Many historical buildings, such as the Haiden (a hall of worship) decorated with richly colored carvings, the Zuishin-mon (gate with guardians) and the Yohaiden (a space for worship) dazzle visitors.
 On the other hand, some of the unusual features are the rare Mitsu-torii (triple torii gate) flanked by two stone wolves instead of the usual stone dogs (komainu).
-The sanctuary of Mitsumine is different in atmosphere from usual shrines.
+Also, the sanctuary of Mitsumine is different in atmosphere from usual shrines.

 Address: 298-1 Mitsumine, Chichibu-shi, Saitama